fredrikbaberg/hassio-addons/3dprinter/DOCS.md

 ### Camera

 mjpg-streamer is available for camera and snapshots.
 There are issues with the remote proxy and Ingress, to have a video feed you need it to be able outside of Ingress.
-This is not the case for snapshots, which is pre-configured.
+Snapshots should work with the default configuration.

-`gphoto2` is also available, for using a [DSLR with OctoLapse](https://github.com/FormerLurker/Octolapse/wiki/V0.4---Configuring-a-DSLR).
+`gphoto2` is also available, e.g. for using a [DSLR with OctoLapse](https://github.com/FormerLurker/Octolapse/wiki/V0.4---Configuring-a-DSLR).
 The script is located at `/scripts/take_snapshot.sh`, note the `_` instead of `-` (dash) in the filename.

 ### Slicer